Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 >
 > As usual, the only limit is the Entirety of Time and Space.
 Just remember the reason and make it an Aspect of the story.

 During the last two weeks, however, the situation has changed considerably.
 It started with a sick pilgrim, or a sick priest, or perhaps a rat in the granary.
 A few days later, dozens of people were walking the streets, complaining about their cracking, dry skin, their falling teeth, eyes they could barely keep open.
-Now, hundreds are dead or dying.
+Now, thousands are dead or dying.
 Survivors are starving in temples guarded by archers, or hiding in their houses.
 Those who have attempted to escape report mythical monsters besieging the city.
 Also, the night has new noises.
 Yellow ones.

-If the Crew land within the city, they will immediately realize that something is wrong.
+If the Crew land within the city, they will immediately realize that the streets are near empty.
+A few dying inhabitants and animals, but no dead.

 ## Aspects of the story